kytschi/dumb-dog/README.md

 ## Template engines

-Dumb Dog does support some of the major templating engines out there should you want to use.
+Dumb Dog does support some of the major templating engines out there should you want to use one.
 Personally I'd just stick with PHP "templates" over using an engine as it's much much faster.
 But people love to complicate things ;-)

 ### Twig